ISSUIUC/ISS-PCB/HOW-TO.md

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-ISPT2.png)

-Place a rectangle, then appropriate pins, and look at [conventions](https://github.com/ISSUIUC/ISS-PCB/blob/conventions/ISS-PCB-CONVENTIONS.md#symbol-conventions) to create a proper symbol.
+Place a rectangle, then appropriate pins, and look at [conventions](https://github.com/ISSUIUC/ISS-PCB/blob/conventions/ISS-PCB-CONVENTIONS.md#symbol-conventions) to check if you've created a symbol that follows ISS conventions.

 ![alt text](images/ISS-PCB-KiCAD-HOW-TO-ISPT3.png)

 Save!
 File> Save

-Look up the name in (Place Symbols) in schematic editor.
+Look up the name in schematic editor to check if your symbol was properly saved.

 # **Footprint Libraries**